pfultz2/Tick/README.md

     x++;
 }
 ```
 Note: The `TICK_REQUIRES` should be preferred.

 Trait checking
 ==============

-The `TICK_TRAIT_CHECK` macro will statically assert the list of traits are true but it will show what traits failed including base traits.
+The `TICK_TRAIT_CHECK` macro will statically assert the list of traits that are true but it will show what traits failed including base traits.
 This can be useful to show more informative messages about why a trait is false.

 Requirements
 ============